vbrazo/rate_limiter/README.md

 ## Usage

-First, create an initializer for your Rate Limiter engine and set the default properties:
+1. create an initializer for your Rate Limiter engine and set the default properties:

 ```ruby
 RateLimiter.configure do |config|